kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

 1. Wait for all instances to be ready (Instance state - `running`, Status check - `2/2 checks passed`).
 This will take 2-3 minutes.
 You may have to hit the refresh button a couple of times.
 We should now have something that looks like this: ![instances](../../images/kubeadm-ec2-instances-ready.png)
 1. Test you can log in.
     1. You can do it directly from your terminal by copying and pasting the value of `connect_command` that was output at the end of the terraform run, _or_
-    1. Use MobaXterm or another SSH client to connect to the IP address output as part of the connect command, as user `ubuntu`, and you will also need to give it the path to the SSH key file.
+    1. Use MobaXterm or another SSH client to connect to the IP address output as part of the connect command, as user `ubuntu`, and you will also need to give it the path to the SSH key file, which is the path after `-i` in the `connect_command`.

 ## Prepare the student node

 We will install kubectl here so that we can run commands against the cluster when it is built

-1. Become root (saves typing `suo` before every command)
+1. Become root (saves typing `sudo` before every command)
     ```bash
     sudo -i
     ```